Table of Contents

-after January 1, 2023, and how they impact the Evaluation.
-Whether you are a sponsor or an advisor, understanding these new changes is important to ensuring compliance and avoiding unnecessary audits.
-Let’s go over the key points and examine possible steps you can take to help your clients adapt to these changes.
+Whether you are a plan sponsor or an advisor, understanding these changes is critical to ensuring compliance and avoiding unnecessary audits.
+Let’s go over the key points and examine steps you can take to help clients adapt to these requirements.

 What changes have occurred to the 401k audit rules?